Anonymous conference key agreement in linear quantum networks: Anonymity in the protocol

+In the proposed protocol, the output state $\rho_{\nonpart{}|abc}$ has several registers.
+The only non-trivial registers that need to be addressed are the ones containing the classical communication of all the measurement outcomes $\{\spmo{i}\} \cup \{\gemo{i}\}$.
+The reason is that the reduced quantum state of any dishonest party is the maximally mixed state, which is independent of the choice of participants, and therefore trivially fulfills \eqref{eq:anonproperty}.
+Moreover, all other parties do not hold a quantum register by the end of the protocol.

-We will show that there are no correlations between any of the announced measurement outcomes $\{\spmo{i}\} \cup \{\gemo{i}\}$, i.e., that the outcome distribution is indistinguishable from that of the uniformly drawn announcements of the nodes $\node{1},\node{a}$ and $\node{c}$ during Protocols~\ref{prot:statepreparation} and~\ref{prot:ghzextraction}.
+In the remainder of this section we will show that there are no correlations between any of the announced measurement outcomes $\{\spmo{i}\} \cup \{\gemo{i}\}$, \ie that the outcome distribution is indistinguishable from that of the uniformly drawn announcements of the nodes $\node{1},\node{a}$ and $\node{c}$ during Protocols~\ref{prot:statepreparation} and~\ref{prot:ghzextraction}.
+We can then conclude that we have complete anonymity, \ie our protocol is $\varepsilon_{\mathrm{an}}$-anonymous for $\varepsilon_{\mathrm{an}} = 0$.

 Since the state of the network always remains separable between the tri-partition of the nodes to the left of (and including) Alice, the nodes to the right of (and including) Charlie, and the nodes between (and including) Alice and Charlie, it suffices to show that there are no correlations within the measurement announcements associated with these three separate groups.
 We show this absence of correlations only for the left set, since the argument applies analogously to the other two sets.
+We first show this in the case of an honest-but-curious non-participant, followed by the case where a non-participant may actively deviate from the protocol.